Stoney Burke (performer): Career

-In 1975, Burke moved to Eugene, Oregon and enrolled as a dance and theater major at the University of Oregon.
+In 1975, Burke moved to Eugene, Oregon, and enrolled as a dance and theater major at the University of Oregon.
 He moved to the San Francisco Bay area in 1977 to study mime with Leonard Pitt, and soon began performing and commenting on current events.
-He claims to have "been hassled or arrested so many times practicing my free speech, I would bore you with the truth of it all."
+Comedy club listings in Bay Area newspapers show Burke performing at the Comedy Closet and the Other Cafe in February 1980.